on7lds/NextionDriver/README.md

 This program takes the commands, sent by MMDVMHost and translates, changes, adds or removes these commands.

-The program will have to read MMDVM.ini to know the Layout, so it can set the baudrate accordingly.

-The program can take some commandline parameters, but it also is possible to set the configuration parameters in the MMDVM configuration file by adding an extra section [NextionDriver].
+Since the program has to read MMDVM.ini to know the Layout (for setting the baudrate) and other parameters (i.e. for knowing the frequency and location), the parameters for the NextionDriver itself are also located in the MMDVM configuration file, in an extra section [NextionDriver].

-The NextionDriver program will change the commands as needed and adds extra info (i.e. temperature, TG's info, ...) and sends this to the Nextion display.
+As stated above, the NextionDriver program will change the commands as needed and adds extra info (i.e. temperature, TG's info, ...) and sends this to the Nextion display.

 This program also checks the network interface regularly, and it will show the most recent IP address, so you can check if the IP address changed.

-When the files 'groups.txt' and 'stripped.csv' are present, user and talkgroup names will be looked up and sent to the display.
+When the files 'groups.txt' and 'stripped.csv' are present, usernames and talkgroup names will be looked up and sent to the display.
 NOTE1 : both files have to be sorted in ascending ID order !
 NOTE2 : for the user data lookup to work, you MUST switch off
          the DMRID lookup of MMDVMHost (check README-examples in the Nextion subdirectory)